neil-oliver/Avenue-ios/Readme.md

 ### Social Media for music events.

-Find events near you, check in, share images and comments with attendees of the event.
+Find events near you, check in, share images and comments **only** with attendees of the event.

 Re-live past events through a timeline of comments and photos.